benleane83/benleane83.github.io/blog/_posts/2024-01-08-ai-assisted-software-development-intro.md

 ---
 layout: post
-title: AI-Assisted Software Development: What it is, how it works, and why you should care
+title: AI-Assisted Software Development - What it is, how it works, and why you should care
 description: >
   A intro to AI-Assisted Software Development as a growing trend in the IT industry, and some early learnings from rolling out across enterprises
 image: /assets/img/blog/ai-development-intro.jpg